 if you had a super power which would it be?

-I like the idea of teleporting, it’d be nice to visit home without having to be in the car for four and a half hours.
-Mind reading sounded fun until I watched True Blood… it’s bad enough what comes out of dudes mouths, their minds are worse.
+I like the idea of teleporting, it’d be nice to visit home without having to be in the car for five hours.
+Mind reading sounded fun until I watched True Blood… it’s bad enough what comes out of dudes mouths; their minds are worse.
 And speaking to animals has always been a favorite of mine.